The Artist---Mark Killion

 In 1990, he purchased a very nice refracting telescope and was content in using it to view celestial objects.
 It was two years later that he decided to try his hand at taking photos through this scope.
 It was a much more daunting endeavor than he realized and he states that he probably made every mistake in the book.
 Finally, after much studying and practice, he was able to achieve some moderate successes.
 With each success, he was compelled to try to improve.

 Killion's mosaic photo of the 1994 annular solar eclipse, shown in the header above, was awarded the best photo of the eclipse by Astronomy magazine and was also used by comet discoverer David Levy in one of Levy's Star Trails articles in Sky & Telescope magazine.
-His photo of the Perseus Double Cluster was heralded as one of the best "film" photos ever taken of that cluster and adorned the inside cover of Astronomy magazine and also appeared in astronomy text books.
+His photo of the Perseus Double Cluster was heralded as one of the best "film" photos ever taken of that cluster and adorned the inside cover of the February 1995 edition of Astronomy magazine and also appeared in astronomy text books.
+In 2003, this same star cluster image was used in a special Astronomy magazine issue honoring the 200 most stunning images ever taken of our night sky.
 Killion was also honored by renowned professor of astronomy James B. Kaler of the University of Illinois who used several of Killion's photographs on his website "Skylights" and in some of the books that Kaler authored.

 However, Killion's career in engineering took most of his time and thus his astrophotography took a back seat.
 In fact, his scopes remained idle for many years and only in the latter part of 2017 has he had the time to get them out again to enjoy this wonderful venture.